-When you start the server for the first time after you add or remove an internal device, external SAS device, or USB keyboard or mouse, you might receive a message that the configuration has changed.
+When you start the server for the first time after you add or remove a device, you might receive a message that the configuration has changed.
 The Configuration/Setup Utility program starts automatically so that you can save the new configuration settings.
-For more information, see Chapter 3, "Configuring the server," on page 71.
+For more information, see Chapter 3, "Configuring the server," on page 59.

-Some options have device drivers that you must install.
+Some optional devices have device drivers that you must install.
 See the documentation that comes with each option for information about installing device drivers.